Result: Rossington Main 1-2 West Didsbury & Chorlton (FA Vase)

 The two sides entered the field to `Enter Sandman’, bringing back memories for me of ECW wrestling, and the announcer re-christening West’s left back Richmond Botchey, Rickmond Blotchley, much to the amusement of the away side’s playing staff.
 The handshakes and the toss took place, and the wonderfully named referee Hristo Karaivanov got the game underway.

 For the first half, the game was a quite one-sided affair with West being mostly on top from the start, but apart from a few Botchey long range drives, never really threatened particularly, despite having a lot of possession, and Main hardly forced West custodian Ben Simpson into a save of note.
-That is a nice story of Simpson, a keeper who was with the club during their Manchester League days, and is still their number one in the Counties Prem.
+A nice story is that of Simpson, a keeper who was with the club during their Manchester League days, and is still their number one in the Counties Prem.

 The pitch at Oxford Street appears from the terraces to be a wonderful surface on which to play, and it did appear to aid West’s passing style, and the more comfortable the home side got against their higher-ranked opponents, the more comfortable they got to play it around a bit more too.
 Credit to the groundsman for this.

 The second half however, was a fantastic advert for non-league football.
 West had the ball in the net just after the restart, after Lewis Schofield’s drive was wonderfully tipped onto the post by Main’s keeper, and Tre Baldwin-Willis tapped home the rebound.
-However, he was denied, correctly, by the assistant’s flag.
-But he wasn’t to be denied soon after, when he gave the Manchester side a deserved lead, when the keeper was sold an outrageous dummy by his own no.8 and Tre ran through, after the unfortunate nutmeg of the no.1, to smash in from on the goalline.
-This was accompanied by the news that Trafford had taken a shock 3-1 lead over Rushall Olympic, just to improve my day.
+However he was denied, correctly, by the assistant’s flag.
+But he wasn’t to be denied soon after, when he gave the Manchester side a deserved lead, when the keeper was sold an outrageous dummy by his own no.8 and Tre ran through, after the unfortunate nutmeg of the no.1, to smash in from on the goal-line.

 This, however appeared to only serve to wake the home side up a bit, and they really began to push on, striking the crossbar with a thumping header, and Simpson making a wonderful full stretch save to deny another header, destined for the far corner, before in the 88th minute, substitute Adam Wisdom was released in the inside left channel, and fired across Simpson and into the far corner, to set up extra -time.